-Many patients want to undergo LASIK to improve vision and reduce their dependency on glasses and contact lenses.
+Many patients want to undergo LASIK to improve vision and reduce or eliminate their dependency on glasses and contact lenses.
 However, some patients hesitate to seek treatment because they are apprehensive about undergoing a surgical procedure.

 At Peña Eye Institute, Dr. Raul Peña discusses how long the LASIK procedure takes, along with the steps involved with the procedure.
 By understanding how quick, safe, and effective LASIK surgery is, patients feel more comfortable and confident in undergoing treatment.

 You can expect your entire LASIK surgery appointment to take about two hours.
 The vast majority of this time is spent preparing and recovering from surgery.